 Try it with my refined sugar free plum jam.

-Whenever I am short on time, I love enjoying my 5-minute quinoa flakes porridge.
+Whenever I am short on time, I love enjoying my 5-minute quinoa flakes porridge, which is also gluten free.

 Banana Oatmeal Vegan Pancakes